-Where systems need to be metered
+Where systems need to be metered for payment

-1. If you have back-up heating
+1. Where there’s back-up heating

 This applies where:

-The renewable heating system is installed alongside a fossil fuel space heating system - for example, where there’s a biomass boiler and a back-up oil boiler.
+- The renewable heating system is installed alongside a fossil fuel space heating system.
+For example, where there’s a biomass boiler and a back-up oil boiler;

-The renewable technology is a heat pump with an integrated fossil fuel system, like a gas boiler, built into it.
+- The renewable technology is a heat pump with an integrated fossil fuel system, like a gas boiler, built into it;

-Back-up heating that doesn’t count: The system doesn’t need metering if the back-up heating is only designed to heat a single room, such as an open fire or plug-in electric heater.
+Back-up heating that doesn’t count: The system doesn’t need metering if the back-up heating is only designed and installed to heat a single room, such as an open fire or plug-in electric heater.
 Similarly, immersion heaters and supplementary electric heaters, that some heat pumps and biomass systems have, don’t count.
 Heat recovery systems that recycle air but don’t generate additional heat also don’t need to be metered.